 5.4 future investments in the power sector

-Because renewable energy has no fuel costs, however, the fuel cost savings in the Energy [R]evolution scenario reach a total of € 94 billion up to 2050, or € 2.4 billion per year, while the required investment are about the same level in both scenarios.
+Because renewable energy has no fuel costs, however, the fuel cost savings in the Energy [R]evolution scenario reach a total of € 18 billion up to 2050, or € 0.5 billion per year.
+The total fuel cost savings therefore would cover 76% of the total additional investments compared to the R eference scenario.
 These renewable energy sources would then go on to produce electricity without any further fuel costs beyond 2050, while the costs for coal and gas will continue to be a burden on national economies.